steelber/arcgis-online-tutorial-msdf/sections/05-customizing-pop-ups.md

 ---

-# Configuring Pop-Ups
+# Customizing Pop-Ups
 What is a pop-up?
 A pop-up is the box of descriptive information that appears when a map viewer clicks on a point or feature on a map.

 ## Pop-Up Configuration

 You can configure the pop-ups that appear when a viewer clicks on your data points.
 By default, they show a table with all of the information from that point’s row in your spreadsheet – but some or most of this information may not be needed depending on what you are trying to showcase with your map.
-To configure your layer's pop-upw, click the **Pop-ups** button in the right-hand menu, then the **Configure Pop-Up** option.

 ![Screenshot of the ArcGIS Online pop-up menu of options](/images/AO-new-popup-menu.png)